Conflict Resolution Algorithms

 1. Environment Setup & State Baseline

 Deterministic conflict resolution begins with a rigorously versioned storage layer.
 IndexedDB remains the only viable client-side storage mechanism for complex offline state due to its transactional guarantees and asynchronous API.
-However, default browser quotas (often ~50MB–100MB on mobile) and auto-commit transaction behaviors require explicit schema design.
+However, default browser quotas (up to ~1 GB per origin on Safari, up to ~60% of disk on Chromium) and auto-commit transaction behaviors require explicit schema design.

 Intercept read/write operations at the service worker layer to maintain a consistent pre-sync snapshot.
-By leveraging Service Worker Caching Strategies, you can cache immutable state hashes alongside API responses.
-This prevents stale reads during partial syncs and provides a verifiable checkpoint for rollback operations.
+By leveraging Service Worker Caching Strategies, you can cache immutable state hashes alongside API responses, providing a verifiable checkpoint for rollback operations.

 Action Items: